-The Medical Services Plan (MSP) is the BC provincial government’s medical insurance plan.
+The Medical Services Plan (MSP) is the BC provincial government’s medical insurance plan and is administered by Health Insurance BC.
 All eligible BC residents and their dependents must enrol in MSP, which pays for the medically required services of physicians and surgeons, hospital services, as well as dental and oral surgery when it is medically required to be performed in a hospital.

 By enrolling in UBC’s Extended Health Plan, you are also covered for medical services and expenses that are not covered by MSP, such as prescription drugs, vision care and more.

 - How do I enrol in MSP?

 - What are the MSP premiums?

 - When does my MSP coverage through UBC begin and end?

 - Coming to UBC from outside of BC or Canada

 - Work permit renewals and continued MSP coverage

 - What do I do if I’m eligible for premium assistance?